Everyone loves lists- and this time of the year there are a million of them. How about a list of 1? Easy to read. Easy to follow.

 Elvin Bishop famously sang that he "Fooled around and fell in love".
 Maybe you can fall in love by accident- but you won't get a great landscape without focus.
 Landscapes need focus.

 It's easy to see a garden as a collection of plants you love.
 Plant the tall ones in the back, short in front- presto- instant garden!
 This rarely works the way we want.
 Why?
 The gardens and landscapes we admire have focal points- even if we don't realize they do.
-Chaos and anarchy are not good design principles!
+Chaos and anarchy are not good landscape design principles!

 What Is A Focal Point?